Radiation Dose Optimization and Safety

 Record radiation doses for each procedure.

-Review data to identify opportunities for dose reduction.
+Review dose data to identify opportunities for reduction.

 Regulatory Compliance